-Generally, some of the foreign objects that might enter the eye include sand, dirt, wood or even metal shards.
+In addition, some of the foreign objects that might enter the eye include sand, dirt, wood or even metal shards.

 Signs and symptoms of a foreign object in the eye

-- Sensation of pressure or discomfort.
+- At first, sensation of pressure or discomfort.

 - Feeling of having a foreign material inside the eye